actuary492/actuary492.github.io/_posts/2025-01-15-regression.md

 ## Application of the t-statistic in Simple Linear Regression

+### T-tests for significance from zero

-The main use of the t-statistic in regression is to check for whether some estimated parameter is significantly different from zero.
-This t-statistic can be seen as a signal-noise ratio.
+The main use of the t-statistic in regression is to check for whether some estimated parameter is significantly different from zero, or in other words whether the predictor variable $x_i$ affects the response variable $y_i$.

-If we want to test for instance in the simple linear regression model whether $\beta$ is significantly different than zero or not, it is showed by the following hypothesis:
+Testing for the above requires the following hypothesis:

 $$
 H_O : \beta = 0 \quad \text{vs} \quad H_a: \beta \neq 0